Requirements for travel companions, guide dogs & other assistance dogs

 You have the option of taking a guide dog or other assistance dog with you free of charge.
 We recommend that you use a dog harness and muzzle.
 However, the number of animals allowed in the cabin is limited, so please let us know in good time if you wish to travel with a guide dog or assistance dog.
 Please also note that in some countries special regulations apply to the entry of animals and we recommend that you find out about the rules in advance.

-It is also possible to transport a therapy or Emotional Support Animal (ESA) free of charge in the cabin.
+It is also possible to transport a therapy or Emotional Support Animal (ESA) free of charge in the cabin (only on itineraries to/from the US, including connecting flights).
 You will require confirmation from your doctor that you require an assistance dog.
 Please note that the dog's suitability for transport in the aircraft cabin may be checked.

 An emotional support or psychiatric service dog must be accompanied by documentation from a licensed mental health professional stating the following: